Robert B. Abrams

-Robert Bruce Abrams (born November 18, 1960) is a retired four-star general in the United States Army who last served as the commander of United States Forces Korea.
+Robert Bruce Abrams (born 18 November 1960) is a retired four-star general in the United States Army who last served as the commander of United States Forces Korea.
 He concurrently served as the commander of United Nations Command and commander of R.O.K.-U.S. Combined Forces Command.
-He previously served as the 22nd commanding general of United States Army Forces Command from August 10, 2015 to October 17, 2018.
-He is a 1982 graduate of the United States Military Academy where he was commissioned as an armor officer.
+He previously served as the 22nd commanding general of United States Army Forces Command from 10 August 2015 to 17 October 2018.
+He was a 1982 graduate of the United States Military Academy where he was commissioned as an armor officer.
 During his years of active service, he has held command and staff positions across the Army and joint community in Germany, the United States, Southwest Asia and South Korea.
 Abrams comes from a family of career military officers.
 His father was former Army Chief of Staff General Creighton W. Abrams Jr., and both of his elder brothers, Creighton and John, were Army general officers.

-He relinquished command of United States Command, Combined Forces Command and United States Forces Korea to General Paul LaCamera on July 2, 2021 and retired soon after.
+He relinquished command of United States Command, Combined Forces Command and United States Forces Korea to General Paul LaCamera on 2 July 2021 and retired soon after.

 Assignments

-Abrams' tours of duty with war-fighting units include the 3rd Armored Division as a lieutenant; the 1st Cavalry Division as a captain, and as a major in the 3rd Armored Cavalry Regiment, as a lieutenant colonel (including battalion command and as the Division G3) and colonel (including command of a brigade combat team and as the division chief of staff).
-His joint experience includes serving as a Strategic War Planner for the Chairman of the Joint Chiefs of Staff with responsibility for the United States Central Command's Area of Operations; and as the Director of the Joint Center of Excellence for IED Defeat, a subordinate of the Joint Improvised-Threat Defeat Agency (JIDA).
+Abrams' tours of duty with war-fighting units include the 3rd Armored Division as a lieutenant; the 1st Cavalry Division as a captain, and as a major in the 3rd Cavalry Regiment (United States), as a lieutenant colonel (including battalion command and as the Division G3) and colonel (including command of a brigade combat team and as the division chief of staff).
+His joint experience includes serving as a Strategic War Planner for the Chairman of the Joint Chiefs of Staff with responsibility for the United States Central Command's Area of Operations; and as the Director of the Joint Center of Excellence for IED Defeat, a subordinate of the Joint Improvised-Threat Defeat Organization (JIDA).